Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Experiments

 \subsection{Noise Model and Calibration Analysis}

 Following Sec.~\ref{sec:modeling} and Sec.~\ref{sec:calibration}, Fig.~\ref{fig:3-APS-Noise-Calibration-Light} and Fig.~\ref{fig:6-EVS-Noise-Calibration-Shot} present the noise-calibration results of APS and EVS. \textbf{APS Noise Analysis:} \textbf{(i)} \textit{Fixed-pattern noise:} Fig.~\ref{fig:3-APS-Noise-Calibration-Light} (a)–(b) show the fixed components.
 The Eiger exhibits strong row noise, consistent with the influence of its embedded EVS pixels, one quarter per Quad-Bayer, on the readout path, whereas the GEN2 shows no visible banding.
 Although fabrication and circuit design also contribute, the results indicate that stronger APS–EVS integration increases fixed-pattern noise. \textbf{(ii)} \textit{Generated vs. real noise distributions:} Fig.~\ref{fig:3-APS-Noise-Calibration-Light} (c) shows that, for GEN2, the pixel-wise noise variance rises with image brightness.
-Fig.~\ref{fig:3-APS-Noise-Calibration-Light} (d)–(e) compare real and predicted noise from the clean intensity frame, showing a close statistical match. \textbf{(iii)} \textit{Brightness-dependent noise:} Fig.~\ref{fig:3-APS-Noise-Calibration-Light} (f)–(g) plot real and predicted noise across brightness levels at 80 \textit{ms} exposure.
-Under identical settings, Eiger exhibits larger per-pixel variance, while GEN2 achieves a tighter fit.
+Fig.~\ref{fig:3-APS-Noise-Calibration-Light} (d) compare real and predicted noise from the clean intensity frame, showing a close statistical match. \textbf{(iii)} \textit{Brightness-dependent noise:} Fig.~\ref{fig:3-APS-Noise-Calibration-Light} (e) plot real and predicted noise across brightness levels.
 Furthermore, pixels under different color filters follow distinct trends, supporting the color-separated modeling.
 In summary, two key insights emerge: \textbf{(1)} EVS–APS stacking and mixing amplify fixed noise; \textbf{(2)} color filters and pixel positions jointly influence per-pixel noise.
-These findings emphasize the complexity of hybrid-sensor noise modeling. \textit{See Appendix~\red{A} for additional details.}
+These findings emphasize the complexity of hybrid-sensor noise modeling.